microsoft/react-native-windows-samples/docs/autolink-windows-cli.md

 ## `autolink-windows`

-`autolink-windows` is the CLI command provided by `@react-native-windows/cli` which is used to "autolink" the native code and build systems for a React Native for Windows app with any native community modules it uses.
+`autolink-windows` is the CLI command provided by `@react-native-windows/cli` which is used to link the native code and build systems for a React Native for Windows app with any native community modules it uses.

 **Note:** Autolinking runs automatically as part of running the `run-windows` CLI command, unless the `--no-autolink` argument is used.